-The Company's asset management and accounts team are employed by our investment adviser, INTERNOS.
+The Company's asset management and accounts team are employed by our fund manager, Principal Real Estate Limited ("Principal"), formerly known as Internos Global Investors Limited.

-During the year, we have continued to work closely with national and local agents and other partners in the context of our property sales programme, as well as the ongoing maintenance and occupation of our properties.
+During the year, we have continued to work closely with national and local agents and other partners both in the context of our property sales programme, as well as the ongoing maintenance and occupation of our properties.
 We are conscious that our ability to operate effectively rests on our reputation for fairness and a straightforward and honest approach to conducting business.

 We therefore strive to transact business in accordance with the highest professional standards and all those who act on our behalf are expected to do the same.
 Besides complying with all relevant legislation and professional guidelines, this includes customer care and external complaint procedures.
-Our arrangements with INTERNOS, which is regulated by the Financial Conduct Authority, include the provision of all applicable compliance procedures.
+Our arrangements with Principal, which is regulated by the Financial Conduct Authority, include the provision of all applicable compliance procedures.

 We have considered whether it is appropriate to report on relevant human rights issues.
-In the context of our investment strategy, and we do not believe that the provision of detailed information in this area would provide any meaningful enhancement to the understanding of the performance of our business.
+In the context of our business, we do not believe that the provision of detailed information in this area would provide any meaningful enhancement to the understanding of the performance of our business.
 However, we are confident that our approach to doing business does not contravene human rights principles or applicable legislation.

 Our approach to corporate responsibility matters is underpinned by a whistle-blowing procedure, enabling perceived irregularities to be notified to members of the Board, principally the senior independent nonexecutive director.